A uniform betweenness property in metric spaces and its role in the quantitative analysis of the "Lion-Man" game: Uniform betweenness in uniquely geodesic spaces

 Any normed vector space is a geodesic space.
 For this class of spaces, strict convexity is actually equivalent to the existence of unique geodesics between any two points.
 However, in general this equivalence fails to hold as the following example shows. \begin{ex} The {\it $2$-dimensional sphere $\mathbb{S}^2$} is the set $\left\{u \in {\R}^{3} : (u \mid u) = 1\right\}$, where $(\cdot\mid \cdot)$ is the Euclidean scalar product.
 Endowed with the distance $d: \mathbb{S}^2 \times \mathbb{S}^2 \to \R$ that assigns to each $(x,y) \in \mathbb{S}^2 \times \mathbb{S}^2$ the unique number $d(x,y) \in [0,\pi]$ such that $\cos d(x,y) = (x\mid y)$, $\mathbb{S}^2$ is a geodesic space called the spherical space.
 Any octant of $\mathbb{S}^2$ is a uniquely geodesic space that is not strictly convex. \end{ex}

-Uniform convexity is a strengthening of strict convexity and was first introduced in the linear case in \cite{Cla36} and in a nonlinear setting in \cite{GoeSekSta80,GoeRei84}.
-Since then it was used in various forms in metric spaces and we consider here the following variant (see also \cite{Leu07}).
+Uniform convexity is a strengthening of strict convexity and was first introduced in the linear case in \cite{Cla36} and in a nonlinear setting in \cite{GoeSekSta80,GoeRei84,Leu07}.
+Since then it was used in various forms in metric spaces and we consider here the following variant from \cite{Leu07}.

 \begin{de} A geodesic space $(X,d)$ is {\it uniformly convex} if for all $\eps \in (0,2]$ and $r>0$ there exists $\delta \in (0,1]$ such that for all $z, x, y\in X$ and all midpoints $m(x,y)$ we have

 A mapping $\eta : (0,2] \times (0,\infty) \to (0,1]$ providing for given $r > 0$ and $\eps \in (0, 2]$ such a $\delta = \eta(\eps,r)$ is called {\it a modulus of uniform convexity}.
 A modulus of uniform convexity is said to be {\it monotone} if it is nonincreasing in the second argument. \end{de}